CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Network-Interfaces/What-Does-DORMANT-Mean-for-MLAG-Bond-Interfaces.md

 - Link is detected

-There is also a mode type called DORMANT.
-When an interface is in DORMANT mode, there is additional criteria for the interface state to transition to UP.
+When an interface is in *DORMANT* mode, there are additional criteria for the interface state to transition to UP.
 In DORMANT mode, the interface state transitions to UP when both of the following conditions are met:

 - Link is detected
 - MLAG has finished setting up everything for the bond